 Even if it has been years since your last cleaning, it is never too late to take charge of your dental health.
 After a long lapse in dental care, many patients are nervous about returning to the chair.
 However, the sooner you get back to your regular appointments, the more damage you can prevent.
 Additionally, many common oral health issues such as periodontal disease can be treated before progressing to advanced stages.
 You are not alone if you have exercised less than stellar oral care habits.
 Studies have found that only 30 percent of Americans report flossing daily, while 37 percent say they floss occasionally and 32 percent never floss.
 The sooner you begin proper dental hygiene habits, the better the long-term prognosis for your dental health will be, and that should start with a professional cleaning.

 One of the main reasons people avoid their regular cleaning appointments is because they experience anxiety surrounding dental visits.
 This is a relatively common phenomenon—so much so that some dentists specialize in sedation using nitrous oxide or IV sedatives.
 If you feel that you would benefit from one of these options, you can look for sedation dentists in your area.
 The only downside is that insurance does not cover most sedation procedures.
 If you are looking for a way to cool your nerves on your own, understanding the process of your cleaning appointment hopefully is a good start.
 You also should ask your dentist and hygienist to explain each part of the process as they progress through it.
 Also, don’t be afraid to signal to your treatment provider that you need a break if you feel overwhelmed or anxious.
 Typically the dental professional will ask you to signal, such as raising your hand, so he knows when to stop.
 If the noises and sounds make you uncomfortable, bring earbuds or headphones and listen to music or a podcast you enjoy.

-Contact us today to schedule a free consultation with one of our board-certified orthodontists.
+Contact us today to schedule a complimentary consult with one of our board-certified orthodontists.